Overview of Arizona Taxes

 Arizona Property Taxes

-The typical Arizona homeowner pays just $1,707 in property taxes annually, saving them $1,088 in comparison to the national average.
+The typical Arizona homeowner pays just $1,828 in property taxes annually, nearly $1,400 less than the national median.
 Property taxes in Arizona are paid in two semi-annual installments, one due on Oct.
 1 of the current tax year and another due on March 1 of the following year.

 How Arizona Property Taxes Work: Limited Property Value